stormmind-ch/report/chapters/ch2theoretical_background/sub2_machine_learning.typ

 === #abbr.l[FNN] <fnn>
 #abbr.a[FNN] are a class of machine learning models inspired by the structure and function of the human brain.
-In biological systems, neurons are interconnected through synapses, and their strengths change in response to external stimuli—a process that underlies learning. #abbr.a[FNN] mimic this behavior by using computational units, also called neurons, connected by weighted links.
+In biological systems, neurons are interconnected through synapses, and their strengths change in response to external stimuli—a process that underlies learning. #abbr.a[FNN] mimic this behavior by using computational units, also called neurons, connected by weighted links. @mrazovaMultilayeredNeuralNetworks2024

 *Architecture*

 A #abbr.a[FNN] trained with backpropagation, which is discussed in @backprop, can be illustrated as a directed acyclic graph with inter-connections.
 It contains a set of neurons distributed in different layers.
-- Each neuron has an activation function.
+- Each neuron has an activation function #footnote([An activation function decides how active the current neuron is and is used to introduce non linearity into the network.]).
 - The first layer, shown on the left side in @nn-img, is called the input layer and has no predecessors.
-Furthermore, its input value the same as their output value.
+Furthermore, its input value is the same as its output value.
 - The last layer, shown on the right side in @nn-img, is called the output layer and has no successors.
-Its value represents the output of the Network.
+Its value represents the output of the network.
 - All other neurons are grouped in the so called hidden layers.
 In @nn-img this is represented by the layer in the middle.
 A neural network can have an arbitrary amount of hidden layers.
-- The edges in the graph, are the weights, which represent an arbitrary number in $RR$ and are updated during the training process.
+- The edges in the graph, are the weights, which represent an arbitrary number in $RR$ and are updated during the training process. @mrazovaMultilayeredNeuralNetworks2024

 #figure(image("images/Neural_Network_Illustration.png", width: 60%),
 caption: [Illustration of a Neural Network with 3 layers.
 Illustrated with @NNSVG])